marvinborner/bruijn/docs/wiki_src/coding/recursion.md

 :test ((factorial (+3)) =? (+6)) (true)
 ```

-In-the-wild, this could look like this.
+In the wild it might look like this:

 ``` bruijn
 # 3 abstractions => two arguments